kalpeshchilka/Cypress-POM-Automation/README.md

 ## Mochawesome Report
 - Generates mochawesome HTML reports at project directory: `/mochawesome-report/mochawesome.html`

-## Other Features:
+## Other Features
-- On every code push/change to master branch it run the entire build on CircleCI and Cypress Dashboard as a pre-check
+- On every code push/change to master branch it runs the entire build on CircleCI and Cypress Dashboard as post deployment check.
-- Can also run this project on Docker using command: `sh docker-cy-run.sh`
+- We can also run this project on Docker using command: `sh docker-cy-run.sh`